jmcunx/jmerge/README.md

 corresponding data from both Files based upon Column 1 with a tag indicating if a match was found.

-For example if you have these Two Files:
+For example if you have the Two Files shown below.
+This command will produce the results as shown:

+* jmerge -d '|' -i key.txt -K stat.txt dat.txt

-The Main (key) File.
+The Main (key) File (key.txt).
 Records unique by Column 1:

 | Col 1 | Col 2 |
 | :--- | :--- |